• Skip to primary navigation

 Kenith Chan

 Hi!
-I’m not Keith/Kenneth/Kennith, but you can call me Kangaroo 🙂 .
-I’m the manager and data analyst of the lab.
+I’m Kenith, you can also call me Kangaroo :).
+I’m the data manager of the lab.
 I hold a Bachelor’s degree in Physics and a Master’s degree in Linguistics.
-Fun fact, I’m not quinquelingual, but I’m fluent in Hong Kong Sign Language.
-I was also a presnter in a TV program about sign language and Deaf culture!
+Fun Fact: I’m fluent in Hong Kong Sign Language.
+I was also a presenter in a TV program about sign language and Deaf culture!

 Gwendolyn Gardiner